syncfusion-content/wpf-docs/wpf/Spreadsheet/Documents-Settings.md

 You can add a worksheet by using the InsertSheetCommand.
 When you execute this command, it will add a new worksheet at the end of the workbook.

-The following code illustrates how to bind the InsertSheetCommandto a button:
+The following code illustrates how to bind the InsertSheetCommand to a button:

 {% highlight xaml %}